solana-labs/solana-program-library/docs/src/metadata.md

 The Metadata Program's source is available on [github](https://github.com/solana-labs/solana-program-library)

-There is also a helpful example script located at [github](https://github.com/solana-labs/solana-program-library/tree/master/metadata/test/src/main.rs) that can be perused learning and run if desired with `cargo run --bin  spl-metadata-test-client`;
+There is also an example Rust client located at [github](https://github.com/solana-labs/solana-program-library/tree/master/metadata/test/src/main.rs) that can be perused learning and run if desired with `cargo run --bin  spl-metadata-test-client`;